Select your visa below to learn more about the meanings of specific terms

 ---|---|

 Establish a Residence in Victoria | The visa holder is required to purchase or rent a residential home as evidence of their residence in Victoria.
-Bond receipt documents and a formal lease will be required to evidence rental of a residence, formal title deed will be required to evidence property purchase.
-Victoria may also require Passenger Movement Records and utility bills for the period of residence.
-Primary visa holders or their spouse are required to meet the Department of Home Affairs’ residency requirements for this visa subclass.
-Staying with friends outside of a formal lease arrangement during this time is not accepted by Victoria, as it does not demonstrate a financial commitment For border towns only (those that share a border with SA or NSW) these can be accepted at the discretion of the Victorian Government.
-The visa holder is not permitted to reside in any other state other than |
+Bond receipt documents and a formal lease will be required to evidence rental of a residence.
+Formal title deed will be required to evidence property purchase.
+You may also be required to provide Passenger Staying with friends outside of a formal lease arrangement during this time is not accepted, as it does not demonstrate a financial commitment to continue living in Victoria.
+For border towns only (those that share a border with SA or NSW) evidence of residency in Victoria will be accepted at the discretion of the Victorian Government.
+The visa holder is not permitted to reside in any other state other than Victoria while holding the Victorian Nominated 188 visa.
+Primary visa holders or their spouse are also required to meet the Department of Home Affairs’ residency requirements for this visa subclass. |

 Export Activity | Businesses that report at least $2,000 (in current prices) of export sales in BAS are considered as having undertaken export activity.
 This is consistent with the Australian Bureau of Statistics (ABS) definition of an exporter. |

 Parallel Exporting/Grey Market Exporting | This refers to the practice of products being sold in/to overseas markets without the express consent of the trademark owner.
 This type of exporting is not permitted and is not eligible for Victorian nomination.
 This exclusion ensures that Victorian nominated business migrants export with the permission of the product manufacturer or trademark holder.
-This ensures that the business |
+This ensures that the business migrant is not competing against the trademark owner in the same market for the same clientele.
+It also encourages the migrant to interact with brand owners and identify areas they could collaborate for growth into new markets. |

 Victorian Business/s | A Victorian business must have its main premises located in a Victorian postcode.
 The main premises is defined as the location where the majority of staff are located. |

-Victorian Business Turnover | Turnover of the eligible business/es is calculated including GST and on a rolling 12 months basis.
+Victorian Business Turnover | Turnover of the eligible business/es is calculated including GST and on a rolling 12-month basis.
 The Victorian Government uses the same definition of annual turnover as the Department of Home Affairs. |

 Term | Meaning |